zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-lifetime.md

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-The 'lifetime manager'  makes sure that any resources that are specifically associated with a blade are disposed of when the blade is closed.
+The `lifetime manager`  makes sure that any resources that are specifically associated with a blade are disposed of when the blade is closed.
 Each blade has its own lifetime manager.
 Controls, knockout projections and APIs that use a lifetime manager will be disposed when the lifetime manager is disposed.
 That means, for the most part, extensions in the portal will implicity perform efficient memory management.

 <!-- TODO: Determine whether a reactor is an object.
 If not, delete it. -->
 There are some scenarios that call for more fine-grained memory management.
 The most common case is the `map()` or `mapInto()` function, especially when it is used with a reactor or control in the callback that generates individual items.
 These items can be destroyed previous to the closing of the blade by being removed from the source array.
 When dealing with large amounts of data, especially virtualized data, memory leaks can quickly add up and lead to poor performance.